LauraCruciani/AY2122_II_HW/README.md

 ### Setup and Assignment Delivery
 - One student from the team forks this repository
-- Following the forking of the repository, the other team member(s) are added as collaborators via GitHub (as you did with the previous assignments)
+- Following the forking of the repository, the other team member(s) are added as collaborators via GitHub
 - Each team member clones the forked repository by entering the following command in the terminal:

     `git clone https://github.com/[your_username]/AY2122_II_HW.git`